 RIC Qualification Risk.
-To qualify for treatment as a "regulated investment company" ("RIC") under the Internal Revenue Code (the "Code"), the Fund must meet certain income source, asset diversification and annual distribution requirements.
+To qualify for treatment as a RIC under the Internal Revenue Code of 1986, the Fund must meet certain income source, asset diversification and annual distribution requirements.
 Among other means of not satisfying the qualifications to be treated as a RIC, the Fund's investments in certain ETFs that invest in or hold physical commodities could cause the Fund to fail the income source component of the RIC requirements.
 If, in any year, the Fund fails to qualify as a RIC for any reason and does not use a "cure" provision, the Fund would be taxed as an ordinary corporation and would become (or remain) subject to corporate income tax.
 The resulting corporate taxes could substantially reduce the Fund's net assets, the amount of income available for distribution and the amount of distributions.

 Passive Investment Risk.
 The "Core" portion of the Fund's investment philosophy is devoted to passive management.
 As such, it invests in securities that are representative of a certain benchmark or index regardless of investment merit.
-The Fund does not attempt to outperform its benchmark or index or take defensive positions in declining markets.
+Within the "Core" component of the Fund's portfolio, the Fund does not attempt to outperform its benchmark or index or take defensive positions in declining markets.
 As a result, the Fund's performance may be adversely affected by a general decline in the market segments relating to its benchmark or index.